Anya Liftig: Writing

 Active since 2001, Liftig's written work includes both long and short pieces.
 Her written pieces have been extensively published in chapbooks and literary journals such as Now and Then, The Other Journal, Hippocampus, Kindred, and The Chattahoochee Review.
 Her first book, a memoir entitled Holler Rat, was published by Abrams in August 2023.
 The book focuses on how Liftig's upbringing in Appalachian Kentucky and upper-middle-class Connecticut influenced her lifelong path to self-discovery and development as a performing artist.

+Reception

+Publishers Weekly described Holler Rat as a "searing debut memoir," praising Liftig's candor about class and identity, including the divide that existed between her Appalachian and Connecticut upbringings.
+The review said Liftig "vividly explains her struggle to reconcile her identities" and interrogates the question of nature-nurture without resorting to "cliché."

+The Southern Review of Books described the memoir as "unflinching and funny," praising its portrait of a life lived across two opposing cultural landscapes.
+The reviewer welcomed the book for giving us a "refreshing perspective on identity in contemporary Appalachia" and added, "even during some of its darkest moments, Liftig is gut-punch funny."

+An excerpt of the memoir appeared in Slate, in which Liftig recounts a childhood medical experience with the raw, intimate voice that marks the book.
+The piece, an excerpt from Holler Rat, allows readers to sample firsthand certain tones and themes from the memoir itself.

+An academic review published through Project MUSE praised Liftig for mixing performance art and memoir: the work locates personal history within broader questions of class mobility, artistic identity, and memory.
+One reviewer emphasized this text’s formal experimentation and emotional transparency.

 Recognition

 Liftig's visual work has been featured in media outlets such as The New York Times Magazine, BOMB, The Wall Street Journal, and Vogue Italia.
 She has received a Mertz Gilmore Award, the Adrian Van Sinderan Award, and the Franklin Furnace Award.
 She has had fellowships and residencies at Atlantic Center for the Arts, Casa Tres Patios, Kimmel Harding Nelson Center for the Arts, Virginia Center for the Creative Arts, MacDowell, and Yaddo.